 For senior office holders, pensionable stipends are adjusted in the calculations by a multiple as set out in the Scheme's rules.

 Section 28.11A of FRS 102 requires agreed deficit recovery payments to be recognised as a liability.
-A reconciliation of the balance sheet liability is set out in the table below.
+The movement in the balance sheet liability over 2019 and 2020 is set out in the table below.